w3f/Grants-Program/applications/zk-rollups.md

 * **FTE:**  1
 * **Costs:** 1.27 BTC

-Second step will be to implement ZK Rollup operator and prover pallet.
-In order for service provider to setup ZK Rollup sidechain network, we need pallet to be network operator which has function to monitor mainchain contract, commit sidechain block on mainchain and request to create sidechain block proof for prover.
-In order for user to participating ZK Rollup network and create sidechain block validity proof with SNARK, we need implement prover application.
+Our second step is to implement a ZK Rollup operator and a prover pallet.
+In order for a service provider to setup ZK Rollup sidechain network, we need a pallet to make a network operator which monitors mainchain contracts, to commit the sidechain block to the mainchain and to create a sidechain block proof for a prover.
+In order for user to participating ZK Rollup network and create sidechain block validity proof with SNARK, we need to implement prover applications.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |